Living History Volunteers

 - Able to speak, read, and write clearly

-Living History volunteers will be expected to work at least twice a week for 1-2 hours or 3 hours on weekends.
+Performances are scheduled for the Museum's peak times, mainly Thursday evenings and weekend days.
 Volunteers are required to come half an hour before their shift to set up.
-A minimum of 8 hours per month is required by all volunteers.
+A minimum of 8 hours per month is required for all volunteers.

 Physical Requirements and Safety Concerns: